anshul1007/Vermillion/docs/DATABASE-MIGRATIONS.md

 # Database Migrations and Seeders CI/CD

-This document explains how to manage database migrations and seeders separately from application deployments.
+This document explains how to manage database migrations and seeders for the Vermillion unified API.

 ## Overview